IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

     **g**.
 The **Metadata** field provides a way to adjust your assistant’s behavior during conversational search for your OpenSearch instance.
 This option is explored in detail in the [Installing and using zassist to ingest client documents](./zassist.md).
 Leave the field empty for now.

     **h**.
 The **Search display text** options specify the default text displayed when no results are found or when connectivity issues to the backend search service occur.
-You can keep the defaults or customize.
+You can keep the defaults or customize the service.

     ![](_attachments/genAISettings2.png)